Kshitij-git24/AlphaRecon-FSE-assessment-repo/AlphaRecon-fse-assessment-BackEnd/README.md

-# Assessment Service

 ## Overview

-This project is a small Spring Boot REST API for managing users.
-It exposes CRUD-style endpoints for creating, listing, updating, and deleting user records, and stores data in an in-memory H2 database.
+This project exposes CRUD-style endpoints for creating, listing, updating, and deleting user records, and stores data in an in-memory H2 database.

-The current implementation is backend-only.
-There is no separate frontend application in this repository, so the API itself is the primary interface for local development and testing.

 ## System Architecture